My favourite software and hardware tools

 - Natara Bonsai 5 Desktop Edition – for sophisticated large-scale outlining jobs (see my review of it here).

-- Outline 4D (formerly StoryView 2.0) – for developing a final sentence outline and an initial draft.
+- Outline 4D (formerly StoryView 2.0) – for developing a final sentence outline and an initial draft and for reverse-outlining existing drafts.
 The main benefit of Outline 4D is that it allows inline notes (which Bonsai doesn’t).
-It also includes a so-called “Timeline View,” which converts your outline to be viewed as a series of index cards on an infinite cork board.
-One could construct such a view manually using TreeSheets, however Outline 4D does it at a click of a button and with some interesting viewing options.
-A truly unique feature.

 - Freeplane [FREE] – an excellent mind mapping tool that works well with CT.
 It can import CT’s outline files with links to CT topics.
 It also works as a single-pane outliner with inline notes (plus the additional links to CT notes).